 It is very important not to wash off the marks, but it is OK to have a bath or shower.
-Use a mild soap and pat dry your skin, do not rub it.
+Use a mild soap and pat your skin dry, do not rub it.
 Do not shave the area that is being treated.
 Do not use cream right before your daily treatment unless instructed otherwise.